Skin effect: Telephone cable

+Chen gives the same data in a parameterized form that he states is usable up to 50 MHz.

+Chen gives an equation of this form for telephone twisted pair:

 Material effect on skin depth

 In a good conductor, skin depth is proportional to square root of the resistivity.
 This means that better conductors have a reduced skin depth.
 The overall resistance of the better conductor remains lower even with the reduced skin depth.
 However the better conductor will show a higher ratio between its AC and DC resistance, when compared with a conductor of higher resistivity.
 For example, at 60 Hz, a 2000 MCM (1000 square millimeter) copper conductor has 23% more resistance than it does at DC.
 The same size conductor in aluminum has only 10% more resistance with 60 Hz AC than it does with DC.

 Skin depth also varies as the inverse square root of the permeability of the conductor.
 In the case of iron, its conductivity is about 1/7 that of copper.
 However being ferromagnetic its permeability is about 10,000 times greater.
 This reduces the skin depth for iron to about 1/38 that of copper, about 220 micrometers at 60 Hz.
-Iron wire is thus useless for AC power lines (except to add mechanical strength by serving as a core to a non ferromagnetic conductor like aluminum).
+Iron wire is impractical for AC power lines (except to add mechanical strength by serving as a core to a non-ferromagnetic conductor like aluminum).
 Skin effect also reduces the effective thickness of laminations in power transformers, increasing their losses.